Board of Equalization

 Telephone (804) 966-8754 / FAX (804) 966-9370

-The deadline to file an application to schedule a hearing with the Board of Equalization for an appeal of FY18 Assessments is 4:00 p.m. on April 23, 2018.
-Hearings will be scheduled and held during the month of June 2018.
+The deadline to file an application to schedule a hearing with the Board of Equalization for an appeal of FY22 Assessments was 4:00 p.m. on April 29, 2022.
+Hearings were scheduled and held during the month of June 2022.
+Minutes for these hearings may be found at the bottom of this page.

 Boards of Equalization (generally)